 The Hospitality Management program provides students with the skills they need to succeed in a variety of hospitality management careers.
 As a Hospitality Management student, you will gain an understanding of the principles involved in leading a successful hospitality organization.
 At the same time, you will have the opportunity to practice those principles in applied courses and through an internship.

-To provide students with other real-world experience, the program leverages “living laboratories” by partnering with University of Missouri facilities such as the University Club and Campus Dining Services.
+To provide students with other real-world experience, the program leverages “living laboratories” by partnering with University of Missouri facilities such as Campus Dining Services.
 Sport and entertainment organizations such as Mizzou Athletics and MU Event Production Services also provide students with learning experiences beyond the classroom setting.
 The hotel and gaming industry in Columbia, Boonville, Kansas City and St. Louis provides students with training facilities to experience the work life for a hotel manager.

 The business and managerial skills you will acquire while earning your Hospitality Management degree will prepare you for a number of careers, including: